mincrmatt12/stm32-platformio-freertos/README.md

 # stm32cube-platformio-freertos
 This library links in the version of FreeRTOS shipped with the STM32Cube framework.

 Configuration is possible with extra options in the platformio.ini.
+These are looked up relative to the current environment.
 These are:

     - custom_freertos_config_location: *REQUIRED* must point to either a path containing FreeRTOSConfig.h or the file itself.